ajrosen/icalPal/README.md

 ## Description

-icalPal is a command-line tool to query a macOS Calendar database for accounts, calendars, and events.
-It can be run on any system with [Ruby](https://www.ruby-lang.org/) and access to a Calendar database file, or a Reminders database.
+icalPal is a command-line tool to query a macOS Calendar and Reminders databases for accounts, calendars, events, and tasks.
+It can be run on any system with [Ruby](https://www.ruby-lang.org/) and access to a Calendar or Reminders database.

 ## Installation

 ```
 gem install icalPal
-icalPal events
 ```

 ## Features